atenfyr/bettertaxes/MODAUTHORS.md

 ﻿# Adding Support for Your Mod
 If you are a mod author and would like to add support for your mod into Better Taxes, you can use Mod.Call to achieve just this.
-For this article to make sense, you should read [CONFIG.md](CONFIG.md) first.
+For this article to make sense, you should skim through [CONFIG.md](CONFIG.md) first.

 Here's a code snippet to give you an idea: